apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 # cas.authn.pac4j.replicateSessions=true
 ```

+### REST-based Configuration

+Identity providers for delegated authentication can be provided to CAS using an external REST endpoint.

+RESTful settings for this feature are
+available [here](Configuration-Properties-Common.html#restful-integrations) under the configuration key `cas.authn.pac4j.rest`.

+### Default Configuration

 The following external identity providers share [common blocks of settings](Configuration-Properties-Common.html#delegated-authentication-settings)
 under the listed configuration keys listed below: